-Radon is one of the most deadly gases known to man.
-It has the atomic symbol Rn, and atomic number 6.
-This gas occurs naturally in soil and rocks and can be stored in pipes or other materials for thousands of years.
-Radon is an invisible, colorless, odourless, and tasteless noble gas containing three times more concentrations of carbon than oxygen.
+Radon is a deadly gas that is found on the periodic table.
+It has an atomic number of 6 and its atomic symbol is Rn.
+Radon is a gas that can be found naturally in the soil and in rocks.
+It can last for thousands of years.
+It is an invisible gas that is colourless and also has no smell.
+It contains over three times the total amount of carbon that is found in oxygen.
 This makes it much more deadly than carbon dioxide, which has the least amount of concentration of carbon of all gases that exist.
 This is why you need to have a Building Survey Birmingham based company like https://www.samconveyancing.co.uk/Homebuyers-Survey/Home-Buyers-Survey-Birmingham to take a look for you.

 What is Radon and How it Affects Your Health?
 If you are residing in a home or building that has been built before 1978, you may be exposed to radon gas in your home through the soil.
 It can also come from underground mines and through the air that we breathe.
 Therefore it is important to have your home properly sealed to avoid this exposure.